rehkad/CivicAI/README.md

 ```

 This creates wheel files under the `wheels/` directory.
 When offline, the
-`./setup.sh` script installs packages from this directory instead of contacting
+`./setup.sh` script installs from these wheels if they are available;
-PyPI.
+otherwise it will attempt to download packages from PyPI.

 If you run `./setup.sh` and see a message like `Missing wheel files for packages: fastapi ...`,
 it's because the required wheels aren't present in the `wheels/` folder.
 Run the